mahta73/Operating-System/OS.md

 	2. Concurrency with multiple-threads

-	The alternative approach to concurrency is to run multiple threads in a single process.
+	The alternative approach to concurrency is to run multiple threads in a singl process.

-	Threads are much like lightweight processes: each thread runs independently of the others, and each thread may run a different sequence of instructions.
+	Threads are much like lightweight processes: each thread runs independently of the others,and each thread may run a different sequence of instructions.

 	But all threads in a process share the same address space, and most of the data can be accessed directly from all threads.